ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     # initialize perlbrew environment
     $ perlbrew init

-Now that perlbrew is installed, you can download the perl 5.18.2.
+Now that perlbrew is installed, you can download perl 5.18.2.

     # install perl-5.18.2
     $ perlbrew install perl-5.18.2